-On July 15, 2021, Capital Impact consummated a transaction with CDC Small Business Finance Corporation, a California nonprofit corporation, which is a Certified Development Company as certified by the U.S. Small Business Administration ("CDC"), whereby Capital Impact and CDC will operate together to focus on economic empowerment and equitable wealth creation but will continue to remain as separate legal and tax entities (the "Transaction").
-The Transaction will provide for Capital Impact and CDC the unique ability to deliver a full suite of lending products and programs that support community efforts to create strong, vibrant, and healthy places of opportunity, and will increase the impact and financial sustainability of both organizations.
+On July 15, 2021, Capital Impact consummated a transaction with CDC Small Business Finance Corporation, a California nonprofit corporation, which is a Certified Development Company as certified by the U.S. Small Business Administration ("CDC"), whereby Capital Impact and CDC operate together to focus on economic empowerment and equitable wealth creation but will continue to remain as separate legal and tax entities.
+The strategic alliance provides for Capital Impact and CDC the unique ability to deliver a full suite of lending products and programs that support community efforts to create strong, vibrant, and healthy places of opportunity, designed to increase the impact and financial sustainability of both organizations.

-In connection with the Transaction, Capital Impact amended its organizational documents to (i) convert from a membership to a non-membership organization and (ii) revise its Board makeup (as described further below).
-In connection with the Transaction, each of Capital Impact and CDC have reconstituted its Boards of Directors to have substantially overlapping Board members, consisting of certain pre-Transaction Capital Impact and CDC Board members as well as certain newly appointed directors.
-The meetings of the Boards of Directors of both organizations will primarily be jointly held to ensure consistency of approach on overall strategy and business planning.
+In connection with the strategic alliance, Capital Impact amended its organizational documents to (i) convert from a membership to a non-membership organization and (ii) revise its Board makeup (as described further below).
+In connection with the strategic alliance, each of Capital Impact and CDC have reconstituted its Boards of Directors to have substantially overlapping Board members, consisting of certain pre-transaction Capital Impact and CDC Board members as well as certain newly appointed directors.
+The meetings of the Boards of Directors of both organizations are primarily held jointly to ensure consistency of approach on overall strategy and business planning.
 In addition, Capital Impact and CDC have substantially overlapping executive management teams with Ellis Carr, Capital Impact's President and Chief Executive Officer, serving as President and Chief Executive Officer of both organizations.

-In connection with the Transaction, Capital Impact and CDC will each continue to have separate audited financial statements but will also have combined audited financial statements.
-CIP and CDC are currently evaluating whether to cross-guarantee or become co-issuers or co-obligors of all or substantially all of the other party's debt, including the Notes, to enable each organization to benefit from the combined financial strength of both organizations.
-However, the addition of CDC as a guarantor, co-issuer, or co-obligor, of the Notes is conditioned on a number of factors outside of our control and is not expected to occur, if at all, prior to December 31, 2021.
+In connection with the strategic alliance, Capital Impact and CDC will each continue to have separate audited financial statements but will also have combined audited financial statements.
+To enable each organization to benefit from the combined financial strength of both organizations Capital Impact and CDC cross guarantee most of the other party's debt and are co-borrowers on other obligations to enable each organization to benefit from the combined financial strength of both organizations, although CDC is not a guarantor of the Notes.
+Capital Impact and CDC are continuing to evaluate whether CDC will become a guarantor or co-issuer of the Notes in the future.